ravi1992-analyst/HttpClient_API_Automation/README.md

 # HttpClient_API_Automation

-Try to impplement the, HttpClient Api process, HttpClient is a low level client for simplifying Http Communication, In-fact HttpClient is used by REST Assured under the hood for Http communication.
+Try to implement the, HttpClient Api process, HttpClient is a low level client for simplifying Http Communication, In-fact HttpClient is used by REST Assured under the hood for Http communication.
 To Run the each testcases you have to run the each test cases manually using TestNG suit.